GodsonTz/obstacle-detection-device/README.md

 # obstacle-detection-device
 A low-cost embedded systems project designed to detect obstacles and assist users with safe navigation in real-world environments.

+# project overview
+This project focuses on designing of  a low-cost obstacle detection device using embedded systems.
+The device is intended to assist users by detecting nearby obstacles and give an alert(vibrations) to improve navigation in everyday environments.

+# problem statement
+Challenging environments hinder navigation especially for individuals with visual limitations therefore there is a need for a simple and affordable assistive solutions that can improve safety.

+# system components
+- Microcontroller
+- Distance sensor(HC-SR04 ultrasonic sensor)
+- Alert unit(vibration motor)
+- Power supply(5v battery)

+# how it works
+- Sensor emits ultrasonic pulses
+- Microcontroller reads the data
+- vibration motor gives feedback based on specific vibration patterns